fogbeam/Valmont-F/README.md

 ## License

-Code is licensed under the Apache License v2.
+Original code provided by Fogbeam Labs is licensed under the Apache License v2.
+Data files and supporting libraries may be under separate licenses.
+See LICENSE file for more details.